past5/past5.github.io/_posts/2015-01-12-consultant-strategy-project-success.md

 more flexible communication planning.

 #### Process aids expertise
-So, can we say with confidence that a self-employed consultant can compete with a large business for a large project?
+So, can we conclude that a self-employed consultant can compete with a large business for a large project?
 The answer is a frustrating maybe.
 Situationally, if the project is fully within the domain knowledge of the consultant, then their chances of success are significantly higher.
 On the other hand, larger projects involving several knowledge domains are probably better handled by larger organizations with available resources in every necessary area of expertise.